 Moderator Marc McGrady, Vice President of Finance and Project Development, CAG Holdings

-Panel Kevin Kone, Acting Chief Financial Officer, San Francisco International Airport Christopher A. Poinsatte, Executive Vice President and Chief Financial Officer, Dallas Fort Worth International Airport Robert DeMichiel, Managing Director, Citigroup Global Markets
+Panel Christopher A. Poinsatte, Executive Vice President and Chief Financial Officer, Dallas Fort Worth Intl.
+Airport Kevin Kone, Acting Chief Financial Officer, San Francisco Intl.
+Airport Robert DeMichiel, Managing Director, Citigroup Global Markets

 1:30 PM – 2:00 PM Virtual Room 4: Innovative Ways to Avoid Construction Disputes – DRBs and Their Application Disputes and claims have been a part of construction projects for many years and oftentimes drag out well after the completion of the project, tying up valuable resources and adding costs.
 Actively managing the dispute or claim or, even better yet, helping avoid the claim or dispute entirely, saves time and money for all the parties involved.
 This workshop discusses how Dispute Review Boards (DRBs) have been used by airport projects and other complex construction projects to reduce and eliminate disputes.
 By having a DRB start at the beginning of a construction project, the DRB can often help involved parties avoid a dispute by being proactive with the parties in getting issues and disputes resolved while the project is on-going, so at the end of the project there are no remaining disputes.
 Our presenters will provide best practices for developing DRBs for P3 Projects and other project delivery methods.